Felipegg2/sql_project/README.md

 # 📂 About Database

-The database is property of PostgreSQLTutorial.com and it is available [here](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) and it provides information about the business processes of a DVD rental store.
+The database is property of PostgreSQLTutorial.com and it is available [here.](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) It provides information about the business processes of a DVD rental store.

 The DVD rental database has many objects, including: